FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 ### Step 1: Initialize the project

-In this step, a `.templates` folder and `article.md` file template will be created in the current project.
+In this step, a `.frontmatter/templates` folder and `article.md` file template will be created in the current project.

-The `.templates` folder, is a folder that can be used to place all sort of Markdown templates.
+The `.frontmatter/templates` folder, is a folder that can be used to place all sort of Markdown templates.
 It will be used when you want to let Front Matter generate new pages/articles/...

 ### Step 2: Register content folder(s)